mjcorriere/MCTS/devnotes.md

 Additionally, the simplification of findValidPawnMoves has resulted in a 2x games per second speedup!

+Adding more instrumentation to getLegalMoves() and the most recent bridge finding algorithm has shown that there is a nearly 2 order of magnitude speedup in switching to bridge finding over brute force DFS.
+Brute force DFS takes 8 ms, while bridge finding seems to be about 0.1 ms.

 ## 12/21/16 - Preparing for Tarjan's Algorithm
 The new plan is to keep the graph of connected cells as the game progresses.
 In this way, I can make connectivity checks to identify bridges and articulation points, representing illegal wall placements.
 This should significantly reduce the amount of time necessary to find these illegal placements.